kubevela/kubevela/hack/load-test/README.md

 > To make multicluster load testing environment, you can set up multiple k3d instances and register them in the control plane.

+#### QPS

+By default, there is no rate limit for the client.
+If you want to set the QPS for each worker, you can use `QPS=2`.

 ### Cleanup

 Run `SHARD=3 WORKER=4 BEGIN=0 SIZE=1000 bash cleanup.sh` to delete `app-0` to `app-999` from namespace `load-test-0` to `load-test-2` in 4 threads.